cysouw/diathesis/text/c06_prepositions.md

 f.
 Er klopft sich den Schnee von den Schuhen.
 :::

-This construction is closely related to adjectival resultative secondary predicates (see Section X) as in [@next].
+This construction is closely related to adjectival resultative secondary predicates as in [@next], see also [@sec:adverbials-resultative-predicates].

 ::: ex
 Er klopft den Aschenbecher leer.